OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-23.md

 ## Matthew 23:6

-they love the place of honour at banquets and the most important seats in the synagogues;
+they delight in the places of distinction at banquets and the best seats in the synagogues;

 ## Matthew 23:7